POSTED BY: Don Oehlert

-So the question in today’s post title smacks of “nu-age pop-psych garbage” spoken by a latent hippie, possibly one left over from the ’60’s.
+So the question “do you know you?” smacks of “nu-age pop-psych garbage” spoken by a latent hippie, possibly one left over from the ’60’s.

 It’s not that at all.